 - Information provided to us by our clients in the course of a professional engagement.

-- Diversity and equal opportunity information volunteered by participants in certain KPMG professional empowerment programmes (e.g., Connect On Board).
+- Diversity and equal opportunity information volunteered by participants in certain KPMG professional empowerment programmes (e.g., Connect On Board) and recruitment processes.

 o Child data.
 Our sites are not intentionally designed for or directed at children under the age of 13.
 It is our policy never to knowingly collect or maintain information about anyone under the age of 13, except as part of an engagement to provide professional services.
 Although we do not intentionally collect information from individuals under 13 years of age, we may occasionally receive details about children attending performances and other events we host with their parents or guardians (e.g., arena hospitality suites, galas, art exhibits).

 o Location-based data.
 We may process geographical locations you enter when seeking an office near you.